All for a good paws...

-It has long been known that animals serve as a source of comfort and support for people, but it’s not just love and companionship in our daily lives they offer.
+It has long been known that animals serve as a source of comfort and support for people and for many - nothing compares to the joy of coming home to a loyal companion.
+But it’s not just love and companionship in our daily lives they offer.

-Over the last five years alone, The National Lottery Community Fund has awarded more than £17 million to around almost 200 animal-related projects across the UK which support people most in need.
+Over the past five years, the National Lottery has awarded more than £17 million to almost 200 projects that involve animals across the UK.

 National Lottery funding goes towards a wide range of animal related projects – from city and community farms; funding the training of rescue dogs that help emergency services during natural disasters; projects that support people with disabilities and behavioural issues; and projects that provide animal assisted therapy – in order to support people and improve their wellbeing.